llvm/llvm-project/llvm/docs/AMDGPUUsage.rst

 '``amdgpu.no.remote.memory.access``' Metadata
 ---------------------------------------------

-Asserts a memory access does not access bytes in remote connected peer device memory (the address must be device local).
+Asserts a memory access does not access bytes in host memory, or remote connected peer device memory (the address must be device local).
 This is intended for use with :ref:`atomicrmw <i_atomicrmw>` and other atomic instructions.
-This is required to emit a native hardware instruction for some :ref:`system scope <amdgpu-memory-scopes>` atomic operations on some subtargets.
-For most integer atomic operations, this is a sufficient restriction to emit a native atomic instruction.
+This is required to emit a native hardware instruction for some :ref:`system scope
+<amdgpu-memory-scopes>` atomic operations on some subtargets.
+For most
+integer atomic operations, this is a sufficient restriction to emit a native atomic instruction.

 An :ref:`atomicrmw <i_atomicrmw>` without metadata will be treated conservatively as required to preserve the operation behavior in all